 No simple laboratory tests are available to confirm the diagnosis of reactive arthritis, but x-rays are sometimes done to assess the status of joints.
 Tests may be done to exclude other disorders that can cause similar symptoms.

 In most people, the initial symptoms of reactive arthritis disappear in 3 or 4 months, but up to 50% of people have recurring joint inflammation or other symptoms over several years.

 Deformities of the joints, spine, and joint between the spine and the hip bone (sacroiliac joint) may develop if the symptoms persist or recur frequently.
 Some people who have reactive arthritis become permanently disabled.

-When the disease is caused by infection of the genitals or urinary tract, antibiotics are given, but this treatment does not always relieve the arthritis and its optimal duration is not known.
+When reactive arthritis is caused by infection of the genitals or urinary tract, antibiotics are given, but this treatment does not always relieve the arthritis and its optimal duration is not known.

 Joint inflammation is usually treated with a nonsteroidal anti-inflammatory drug (NSAID).
 Sulfasalazine or drugs that suppress the immune system (such as azathioprine or methotrexate) may be used, as in rheumatoid arthritis.

 Corticosteroids can also be injected into a severely inflamed joint or inflamed tendons to relieve symptoms.

 Physical therapy is helpful in maintaining joint mobility during the recovery phase.